Washburn Park Water Tower

 The design began with eight pilasters and a domed top, all made from reinforced concrete.
 These didn’t draw much attention, but when the plaster casts were trucked in, people gathered to watch.

 As the story goes, some years earlier Harry Wild Jones was clearing brush to build his home in Tangletown when he was attacked by an eagle.
-After a struggle the eagle was injured.
+After a struggle, the eagle was injured.
 The architect brought it into town, where its wingspan was measured at a whopping 7 feet.
-Possibly as an homage to that bird, the Washburn Water Tower is topped with eight eagles, looking over the homes of the surrounding neighborhood.
+Possibly as an homage to that bird, the Washburn Water Tower is topped with eight eagles, looking over the homes of the surrounding neighborhood at the cardinal and intercardinal directions.

 Washburn Water Tower still stands on its hilltop, though more as a Minneapolis landmark than as a municipal service.
 It no longer provides water, though it does help to maintain the city’s water pressure.
 The tower was placed on the Register of National Historic Places in 1983.